 SYSTEM DRIVEN DISCLOSURE

-ties market detailing the procedure to be adopted for its implementation with effect from 1st
+the procedure to be adopted for its implementation with effect from 1st January, 2016.
+As specified in SEBI circular

-mented in phases and in the first phase, the disclosures of promoter/promoter group under SEBI
+dated 1st December, 2015 the system is being implemented in phases and in the first phase, the disclosures of

-(Substantial Acquisition of Shares and Takeovers) Regulations, 2011 and SEBI (Prohibition of
+promoter/promoter group under SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011 and SEBI

-Insider Trading) Regulations, 2015 have been implemented.
+(Prohibition of Insider Trading) Regulations, 2015 have been implemented.

-The Company has duly appointed National Securities Depository Limited (NSDL) as Designated
+The Company has duly appointed National Securities Depository Limited (NSDL) as Designated Depository to

-Depository to maintain the details as required by SEBI.
+maintain the details as required by SEBI.

 STRUCTURED DIGITAL DATABASE

-SEBI, vide the SEBI (Prohibition of Insider Trading) (Amendment) Regulations, 2018, introduced
+SEBI, vide the SEBI (Prohibition of Insider Trading) (Amendment) Regulations, 2018, introduced the concept of

-the concept of Structured Digital Database which came into effect from 1st April, 2019.
-As per
+Structured Digital Database which came into effect from 1st April, 2019.
+As per Regulation 3(5) of SEBI (PIT) Regula¬

-Regulation 3(5) of SEBI (PIT) Regulations, 2015, the Board of Directors or head(s) of the organi¬
+tions, 2015, the Board of Directors or head(s) of the organisation of every person required to handle unpublished

-required to maintain Structured Digital Database.
+price sensitive information (UPSI) is required to maintain Structured Digital Database.

-As per Regulation 3(2A) of the PIT Regulations, 2015, an intermediary/ fiduciary /other entity
+As per Regulation 3(2A) of the PIT Regulations, 2015, an intermediary/ fiduciary /other entity shall maintain a

-shall maintain a separate Structured Digital Database internally, for recording details of:
+separate Structured Digital Database internally, for recording details of:

-• The UPSI shared and persons with whom such UPSI is shared;
+• The UPSI shared and persons with whom such UPSI is shared.

-• The UPSI shared and the persons who have shared such UPSI with the intermediary/
+• The UPSI shared and the persons who have shared such UPSI with the intermediary/ fiduciary / entity.

 PARTICULARS OF REMUNERATION TO EMPLOYEES

-Disclosures pertaining to remuneration and other details as required under Section 197(12) of
+Disclosures pertaining to remuneration and other details as required under Section 197(12) of the Companies Act,

-the Companies Act, 2013 and Rule 5(1), 5(2) and 5(3) of the Companies (Appointment and
+2013 and Rule 5(1), 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)

-Remuneration of Managerial Personnel) Rules, 2014 is attached as
+Rules, 2014 is attached as

-“Annexure - E" to this Report.
+“Annexure - C” to this Report.

 GENERAL NOTICE AND DISCLOSURES

-Date, Time and Venue of the AGM Friday, 27th September, 2024 at 02:00 PM
+Date, Time and Venue of the AGM Friday, 26th September, 2025 at 02:00 PM (IST)

-(IST) through Video Conferencing / Other
+through Video Conferencing / Other Audio-Visual

-Audio-Visual Means
+Means

 Registrar & Share Transfer Agent Bigshare Services Private Limited

-Listing on Stock Exchange National Stock Exchange of India Limited -
+Listing on Stock Exchange National Stock Exchange of India Limited - SME

-SME Platform
+Platform

 Symbol AMIABLE